 - As I said above, I’m more interested in writing than programming.
 I have been dorking around with web stuff for as long as there has been web stuff to dork around with and I’m frankly a little burned out.

-- I am not interested in relocating at this time.
+- I am open to remote work within ±3 time zones of California, but I’m not interested in relocating at this time.